QuineDot/rust-learning/README.md

 ## About

-I'm mainly active in the Rust community via [URLO.](https://users.rust-lang.org/) The first version of this guide has it's roots in a post on the forum where someone asked for general advice for understanding and fixing borrow-check errors.
+I'm mainly active in the Rust community via [URLO.](https://users.rust-lang.org/) The first version of this guide has its roots in a post on the forum where someone asked for general advice for understanding and fixing borrow-check errors.
 They subseqently [asked if it could be made easier to find,](https://users.rust-lang.org/t/practical-suggestions-for-fixing-lifetime-errors/92634/17) and I created this guide respository as a result.